maveric-coder/tech-paper/README.md

 ### *#Pseudocode*

-In this example, the Decorator pattern lets you compress and encrypt sensitive data independently from the code that actually uses this data.
+In this example, the Decorator pattern lets us to compress and encrypt sensitive data independently from the code that actually uses this data.

 <img src = "https://github.com/maveric-coder/tech-paper/blob/main/pics/example%20(1).png" />